 GRAFENWOEHR, Germany — The U.S. Army Garrison Bavaria Family Advocacy Program is focusing on re-energizing the community’s awareness of domestic violence during Domestic Violence Awareness Month.

 According to FAP, domestic violence happens in our community and many communities throughout Installation Management Command-Europe.

 Domestic violence does not discriminate by race, gender, age group, education or social status.

-“Domestic violence takes many forms: physical, emotional, economic, stalking and harassment, and sexual,” said Denise Link, Family Advocacy Program Manager, Army Community Service, USAG Bavaria.
+“Domestic violence takes many forms: physical, emotional, economic, stalking and harassment, and sexual,” said Denise Link, FAP manager for the USAG Bavaria Army Community Services.

 What is Domestic Violence Awareness Month?